prometheusresearch/baseline-codebase/src/rex.widget/README.rst

 The ``text`` and ``level`` attributes are widget's fields, defined as instances of ``Field`` class.
-The only required argument of ``Field`` is a validator (a :module:`rex.core` validator) which is used to validate field value.
+The only required argument of ``Field`` is a validator (a :mod:`rex.core` validator) which is used to validate field value.

 The ``text`` field is required because it doesn't have ``default`` value specified while ``level`` is optional, it has ``1`` as its default value.